-If your Personal Governance is in good shape, your life will not begin and end at the office.
+If your Personal Governance is in good shape, your life won't begin and end at the office.
 You will be known as someone who cultivates strong interests - passions, even - besides your heavy professional commitments.
 You may also be a rarity.

 Outside their professional framework, too few senior executives set aside enough time for family and friends, let alone for deep personal interests or passions.
 It follows that just as few are consciously structuring their personal time.
 It’s time to bring some balance into the equation.

 Personal Interests and Passions are a Professional Must-have

 Interests and passions walk hand-in-hand with our Life Plan.
 They fascinate, enthuse and drive us.
 They can also be political, social, cultural, or linked to our profession.
 They counter-balance the professional commitments that all too often dominate our lives.
 They should be considered in an addition to basic human necessities such as families, health and fitness.
 And as interests evolve into passions, we feel totally compelled to make time and space for them.

 Personal Interests and Passions Are Part of Professional Risk Management

 Good Personal Governance means being able to shift our emotional focus towards personal interests and passions when things aren’t running well on the work front.
 And if we cultivate at least one deep interest or passion to a high degree, it could even be an additional – or even alternative - career track.

 An Early Start is Your Best Guarantee of Later Excellence